Consulting Terminology: 120+ Buzzwords to Know

 Hands: Refers to the number of people directly involved in executing a task or project.

-Example: The project manager assigned three hands to work on the client's account, ensuring timely completion of deliverables and effective communication with stakeholders.
+Example: The project manager assigned three hands to work on the client's account.

-Hard stop: A predetermined, non-negotiable end time or deadline.
+Hard stop: A predetermined, non-negotiable end time for a meeting or deadline for a task.

-Hit the ground running: To start a new task or project immediately and with full effort.
+Hit the ground running: To start a new task, project, or role immediately and productively with minimal ramp-up time.

 Example: We need someone who can hit the ground running and take charge of the marketing campaign from day one.

-In line: Consistent or in agreement with something.
+In line: Consistent or in agreement with something, such as expectations, targets, or strategies.

 Example: Our new strategy is in line with the company's long-term goals.

-Infrastructure: The basic physical and organizational structures needed for the operation of a society, enterprise, or system.
+Infrastructure: The basic physical and organizational structures, systems, and facilities needed for the operation of an enterprise.

 Example: Investing in infrastructure improvements will help boost productivity and efficiency.

-Initiatives: New projects or actions undertaken to achieve a particular goal or objective.
+Initiatives: New projects or strategic actions undertaken to achieve a particular goal or business objective.

 Example: Our company has launched several initiatives to reduce carbon emissions and promote sustainability.

-Keep this on your radar: To keep track of an idea or piece of data so that it can be recalled or used later.
+Keep this on your radar: To stay aware of something so it can be recalled or acted upon at the appropriate time.

 Example: This piece of analysis will be very important to complete.
 Please keep this on your radar.